neil-kuldip/Parstagram/README.md

 The following **optional** features are implemented:

 - [ ] User sees app icon in home screen and styled bottom navigation view
-- [X] Style the feed to look like the real Instagram feed.
+- [ ] Style the feed to look like the real Instagram feed.
 - [ ] After the user submits a new post, show an indeterminate progress bar while the post is being uploaded to Parse.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [ ] Added Instagram logo to the login activity for aesthetics

 ## Video Walkthrough